 Submissions of Poetry are to be sent to Ms Ambika Ananth at email@example.com

-Submissions of Fiction and Book Reviews to Mr Atreya Sarma at firstname.lastname@example.org
+Submissions of Book Reviews to Mr U Atreya Sarma at firstname.lastname@example.org

-Submissions of Literary articles and criticism to Dr Charanjeet Kaur at email@example.com
+Submissions of Literary Articles to Dr Charanjeet Kaur at email@example.com

 Submissions for 'Focus' and 'Feature' sections as notified in 'Forthcoming Issues' are to be sent to respective editors of the sections as mentioned.